LinuxRocks2000/jhewit/membership.md

 title: Membership
 ---

 We accept all tolerant and open minded people as members of our initiative.
-Membership is service-oriented therefore we expect our members to volunteer/contribute to our society.
+Membership is service-oriented therefore we expect our members to volunteer/contribute to our organization.

 We interview our applicants and select them on a case by case basis to accommodate their skill sets and make them feel included.